xxuejie/ckb-stack-reorg-bootloader/README.md

 ```

 After the command finishes, `bootloader.S` and `ld_interface.ld` will be updated accordingly, feel free to then copy those 2 files to your project to setup a bigger stack.

+For now, this library is only tested against the following environment:

+* `rust-lld` or `lld` from LLVM used as the final linker
+* CKB-VM script version 1 or above is used